A0L0XIIV/Eclipse-Epsilon-Astah-GSN-Driver/README.md

 * `Node Types:` **goal, strategy, solution, context, assumption, justification**
 * `Link Types:` **inference (or assertedinference), evidence (or assertedevidence), assertedcontext**
-* These types are same for getters, setters and new element creator
+* These types are same for getters, setters, and new element creator

 ## Getter Examples